MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: HIGHLY REALISTIC PROGRESSIVE TEARING AND CUTTING

 \section{HIGHLY REALISTIC PROGRESSIVE TEARING AND CUTTING}

 By exploiting the GA-based interpolation engine, we are able to simulate realistic unconstrained consecutive tears or cuts, on a soft-body model, similar to the ones performed in real life by a surgeon in the operating room.
 Based on pure geometric operations on the surface mesh, we are able to perform such actions and obtain real-time results in XR, even in low-spec devices such as mobile VR HMDs.
-The specific calculations are performed in real-time within a 10-30 ms to preserve user immersion.

-Although bibliography \cite{CUT2} describes diverse ways on how to cut a 3D model, most of these methods are not suitable for VR, since the specific calculations must be performed in a real-time manner within a few ms to preserve user immersion.
-Latest developments \cite{GA1} allow for basic operations, such as cutting, tearing or drilling on a rigged mesh model, to be run in near real-time.
+Although \gr{Wu et al.} \cite{CUT2} describes diverse ways on how to cut a 3D model, most of these methods are not suitable for VR \cite{SurgicalCutting}, since the necessary computations must be performed in real-time, within a few ms to preserve user immersion.
+Latest developments \cite{ProgressiveTearing} allow for complex operations, such as cutting or tearing on a rigged mesh model, to be run in real-time, and are incorporated in MAGES.
 The significance of this framework lies on the fact that it overcomes current state-of-the-art limitations, where similar tears on a rigged 3D model in VR are predefined via linear-blend skinning animations, in order to allow them to playback in real-time.

-Paired with the soft-bodies framework, our tearing and cutting algorithms allows the simulation of realistic, surgical-grade continuous tears, especially valuable in the context of medical VR training.
+Paired with the soft-bodies framework, our tearing and cutting algorithms allow the simulation of realistic, surgical-grade continuous tears, especially valuable in the context of medical VR training.
 Furthermore, our algorithms are based on simple geometric predicates on the rigged mesh, and therefore do not require specific model pre-processing.
-Ultimately, our framework allows the user to freely cut or tear in a consecutive way any 3D mesh model, under collaborative networked virtual environment, reaching up to 140 fps

-depending on scene complexity (see Table~\ref{tbl:ctd_running_times}).
-Tears can now be simulated to ``open'', replicating the tissue behaviour in real-life tears, providing immersive visual results for soft-body materials.
-And of course, rigged models can be further re-animated and torn or cut again, enabling a number of complex surgical operations to be implemented in VR.
+Ultimately, our framework allows the user to freely cut or tear in a consecutive way any 3D mesh model, under collaborative networked VE, reaching up to 140 fps, depending on scene complexity (see Table~\ref{tbl:ctd_running_times}).
+Tears can now be simulated to ``open'', replicating the tissue behaviour in real-life incisions, providing immersive visual results for soft-body materials.
+And of course, rigged models can be further re-animated and torn or cut again, enabling a number of complex surgical operations to be implemented in XR.